wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.7.6 =
+* Add option: Display at the top of posts
+* Add option: Display at the top and bottom of posts
+* Update option migration logic
+* Update localization strings
+* Update Romanian translation (thanks to Horia)

 = .9.9.7.5 =
 * Improved inclusion method for services.php (thanks to bigorangemachine)